Legal Pitfalls and Best Practices During the Hiring Process

 - Adjusting or modifying application policies and procedures

 Similarly, employers must ensure that their websites are accessible to job candidates.
 According to the U.S. Department of Justice 2015 Statement of Regulatory Priorities, “Being unable to access web sites puts individuals at a great disadvantage in today's society, which is driven by a dynamic electronic marketplace and unprecedented access to information.”
-Accordingly, employers should take steps to bring their websites into compliance with the “Website Accessibility Guidelines,” which can be accessed here.
+Accordingly, employers should take steps to bring their websites into compliance with the “Website Accessibility Guidelines,” which can be accessed at w3.org.

 Another area of concern—and potential liability—for employers is delving into past criminal convictions.
 On many job applications, there is (or at least used to be) an option to check a box to indicate whether or not the applicant has a criminal record or conviction.
 Because there is the potential for discrimination against candidates with criminal records, many states, cities, and localities have enacted laws known as “Ban-the-Box” legislation to limit what employers can ask candidates during the early stages of a hiring process.